PhysicalGraph/libvmod-parseform/README.rst

 fork of vmod-parseform
 ===============

-The branches master & varnish61 are for tracking upstream changes.
+The branches master & varnish61 are for tracking upstream changes main is not tracking upstream.

 -------------------------------
 Parse to POST request